-This policy is referenced in the parents' handbook, and is published on the school's website.
+This policy is included in the parents' handbook and is published on the school's website.

 - Under the Children and Social Work Act 2017, the government has committed to make RSE statutory in all schools, including independent schools.
-This is to come in to effect from September 2019.
-It is noted that parents have the statutory right to withdraw their child from lessons concerning sex and relationships education as delivered through the PSHE programme, though not from sex education within the science curriculum. - The PSHEE department issues letters home at the beginning of each academic year outlining the overview of the PSHEE course structure so parents are fully informed.
-Where any sensitive topic areas are taught such as Female Genital Mutilation and follow up letters are also sent home so parents have a further opportunity for withdrawing their child from sensitive lessons. - Parents are informed about this programme at parents' information evenings in the Autumn term. - Parents of pupils in the Prep School by letter when relationships and sex education is about to take place. - Parents of Prep School pupils are invited into school to discuss the content of lessons, and to view resources.
+This is to come into effect from September 2019.
+It is noted that parents have the statutory right to withdraw their child from lessons concerning sex and relationships education as delivered through the PSHEE programme, though not from sex education within the science curriculum. - Parents can request to withdraw their child from all or part of sex education lessons, up to three terms before the child turns 16.
+After that, the child can decide if they want to receive sex education.
+The school will make arrangements for any pupil in this situation to receive sex education during one of those terms if they choose to. - The PSHE department issues letters home at the beginning of each academic year outlining the overview of the PSHEE course structure so parents are fully informed.
+Where any sensitive topic areas are taught such as Female Genital Mutilation, follow up letters are also sent home so parents have a further opportunity for withdrawing their child from sensitive lessons. - Parents are informed about this programme at parents' information evenings in the autumn term. - Parents of pupils in the Prep School by letter when relationships and sex education is about to take place. - Parents of Prep School pupils are invited into school to discuss the content of lessons, and to view resources.

-Methodology, approach, responsibility for teaching and assessment in PSHEE
+Methodology, approach, responsibility for teaching and assessment